-Citi Custom Cash℠ Card Review: Earn 5% cash back where you spend the most
+Citi Custom Cash® Card Review: Earn 5% cash back where you spend the most

-This no-annual-fee card offers a simple way to earn rewards with 5% cash back rewarded in the category where you spend the most.
+This no-annual-fee card offers a simple way to earn rewards without any effort on your part.
+Spend as you like, earning 5% cash back rewards in the category where you spend the most, so you save money where you need it the most.

 author Jennifer Doss